 Maybe you’d consider this cheating, but I’m only just getting started so I can get a free pass.
 Ever since half my family moved down to Atlanta, it’s somewhere I’ve considered my second home for a long time.
 About 15 years to be exact.
-After a not so long work week I needed to R&R with the family.
-Meeting my mother, step dad and grandparents in the country side of Villa Rica was a great way to start my Monday morning.
+After a not so long work week I needed R&R time with the family and meeting my mother, step dad, and grandparents in the country side of Villa Rica was a great way to start.

-My last day there we kept things pretty calm, and by calm we mean touring around the Coca Cola Museum downtown and walking over to mini Jazz Music festival in the park.
+My last day there we kept things pretty calm, and by calm I mean touring around the Coca Cola Museum downtown and walking over to a Jazz Music festival in the park.
 The Museum was phenomenal and incredibly updated, which included a movie roller coaster, all vintage memorabilia, and a room with 100’s of flavors of Coke all for free.

 However, regardless of being free about 15 taste testers you never want another pop (yes, I said pop) again.
+Sugar in your teeth, children screaming everywhere.
+It was terrible.
 It was a relaxing Wednesday ending with picnic food and lawn chairs in the early evening with the family.
 I, of course, had to work the very next morning out of Chicago so my mom and I left the festival early only for me to change into my uniform in the parking garage and rush to the airport for the last direct flight out.

-Lesson number three: when traveling in your uniform on a time crunch, despite how uncomfortable, opt to wear the pants.
-Rushing to put on tights in heat in a park garage is not fun, flattering, or effective.
+Lesson 3: when traveling in your uniform on a time crunch, despite how uncomfortable, opt to wear the pants.
+Rushing to put on tights in heat in a parking garage is not fun, flattering, or effective.

 Our only sees each other once, maybe twice, a year since the family is split so when we get together we make sure every day counts.
 I only had a couple days off work and I couldn’t think of a better way to spend it.
 This is only place #3 on the list of 50 and although it’ll be a struggle getting though the other 47, a few days with the family is always worth the time and travel.